Best Free Places To Work In London: Top 11 (UPDATED for 2025)

 Google Campus can get pretty packed for its free working space, so best to get there early but is a recommended space for freelancers to chill and do work.
 You are required to become a member before using this space.

-As it gets pretty busy, there is a fair usage policy, meaning its not a space to be working 5 days a week, 4 weeks in a month, but can be a good place to work occasionally.
+As it gets pretty busy, there is a fair usage policy, meaning it’s not a space to be working 5 days a week, but can be a good place to work occasionally.

 6. British Library